-5.09 Fire breaks
+5.10 Fire breaks

-Fire breaks are non-combustible elements designed to be incorporated horizontally or vertically within a Thermoplastic or Thermoset insulated EWI system, to prevent or limit external spread of Fre between floor levels, over compartment lines or from one dwelling to another.
-Advice from building control / Fre consultant should be sought if using combustible materials to determine if Fre breaks are required, and if so, their locations on the building in compliance with BR 135.
+Fire breaks are non-combustible elements designed to be incorporated horizontally or vertically within a Thermoplastic or Thermoset insulated EWI system, to prevent or limit external spread of fire between floor levels, over compartment lines or from one dwelling to another.
+Advice from the competent designer / fire engineer should be sought if using combustible materials to determine if fire breaks are required, and if so, their locations on the building in compliance with BR 135.